wjakethompson/soccer/define-model.md

 ### Implementing the game random intercept model {#imp-gri}

 The game random intercept model can be estimated using the following Stan code and the **rstan** package [@R-rstan].
 As with the bivariate Poisson model, I have modeled $\alpha$ and $\delta$ as random effects so that $\mu$ represents the overall mean.
-The random effects are also reparameterized in the same way as they were in the bivariate Poisson to reduce computation time and increase efficiency [@stan].
+The random effects are also reparameterized in the same way as they were in the bivariate Poisson to reduce computation time and increase efficiency [@betancourt2016; @betancourt2017; @stan].

 ```stan